SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/handling_null_arrays.md

 This has been emphasized under [Compound Data](https://softwaretechnologymq.github.io/compound_data).

+Second - things will be much much easier if you draw memory diagrams (as shown in [Compound Data](https://softwaretechnologymq.github.io/compound_data).

+Let's dig in!

-What will happen when you declare an integer variable and print it?
+What happens when you declare an integer variable and print it?

 ```java
 int a;